iemkek/SAP_Conversational_AI_Assignments/README.md

 ```

 ## Step 2: Push the updated project to SCP Cloud Foundry
-Use the following command to push your changes to the SCP Cloud Foundry environment:
+In the command prompt, use the following command (make sure you are in the main app directory) to push your changes to the SCP Cloud Foundry environment:

 ```
 cf push